Solar System Physics

 Planetary Surfaces and Robotic Exploration

 To determine the composition of the Moon and inner planets and identify their formation history; to develop the next generation of robotics for planetary exploration.
+We work closely with Europlanet.

 Departments of Physics, Aberystwyth University, Physical Sciences Building, Aberystwyth, Ceredigion, SY23 3BZ